yang1002-life/RGB_NIR/README.md

 > **Note:** Due to the file size limitation, the dataset is hosted in the **Releases** section of this repository.

 ### How to Download
+1.
-1.This dataset can be downloaded from the following link
+This dataset can be downloaded from the following link

 https://ieee-dataport.org/documents/rgb-nir-flame-dataset